microsoft/r-server-hospital-length-of-stay/SQLR/Readme.md

 Output:

-* "Metrics_Reg" table containing the performance metrics of the two models.
+* "Metrics_Reg" table containing the performance metrics of the model.

 Related files: